 PHYSICS – Great job today!!
 You are on your way to conquering the component method of vector addition.
 So which do you like better?
 Give yourself a chance to get used to separating everything into x and y and it will click, I promise!

 PHYSICS – Hey guys, great job today on the intro to vectors – graphical vector addition, resultants, and the like.
 Have you done anything like this before?
-We’ll spend Monday practicing adding vectors graphically.
+We’ll spend tomorrow practicing adding vectors graphically.
 Great start today!
 Don’t forget your protractor and graph paper!

 PHYSICS: Here are the problems from the help session this morning – the park ranger and the deer, and the colliding cockroaches.
 Yuck!!

 PHYSICS: Test tomorrow!
 You can do this!!
 First, since I didn’t have the mic on for the conceptual review today, I found an old overview of some of the conceptual stuff that I thought might be helpful.
 At the end of it, there’s a look at some of the free fall problems – #36, 37, 40, and a start on 47.